-7 Best Shoulder Exercises You’re Not Doing
+7 Great Shoulder Exercises You’re (Probably) Not Doing

 You’ve finally decided that it’s a high time to give your shoulders the necessary attention, and you want to know which exercises are the best for this newly found purpose of yours.